kaishin/redalemeden.com/content/posts/2015-12-28-announcing-nope/index.md

 ## API Limitations

 Currently the content blocking APIs don't expose the blocked resources to the extension.
-This means that there is no way of displaying what has been blocked outside of the *Console* logs in the developer console—not a great user experience for the average user.
+This means that there is no way of displaying what has been blocked outside of the *Console* logs in the developer console---not a great user experience for the average user.

-Those who are happy to make this—hopefully temporary—tradeoff will see improved Safari performance, especially on sites that load dozens of third party scripts.
+Those who are happy to make this---hopefully temporary---tradeoff will see improved Safari performance, especially on sites that load dozens of third party scripts.

 ![Safari Developer Console](content-blocked-console.jpg) _Logging blocked resources in the Safari Developer Console._